wacncontent/CustomizeTool/removeCommentOutput2/includes/hybrid-solutions.md

 The obvious question to ask about relays is this: Why would I use one?
 Even if I don't need queues, why make applications communicate via a cloud service rather than just interact directly?
 The answer is that talking directly can be harder than you might think.

 Suppose you want to connect two on-premises applications, both running inside corporate datacenters.
 Each of these applications sits behind a firewall, and each datacenter probably uses network address translation (NAT).
-The firewall blocks incoming data on all but a few ports, and NAT implies that the machine each application is running on doesn'tprobably have a fixed IP address.
+The firewall blocks incoming data on all but a few ports, and NAT implies that the machine each application is running on probably doesn't have a fixed IP address.
 Without some extra help, connecting these applications over the public Internet is problematic.

 A Service Bus relay provides this help.
 To communicate bi-directionally through a relay, each application establishes an outbound TCP connection with Service Bus, then keeps it open.
 All communication between the two applications will travel over these connections.
 Because each connection was established from inside the datacenter, the firewall will allow incoming traffic to each application"data sent through the relay"without opening new ports.
 This approach also gets around the NAT problem, because each application has a consistent endpoint throughout the communication.
 By exchanging data through the relay, the applications can avoid the problems that would otherwise make communication difficult.